If you suffer from this condition, please contact us today to schedule an appointment.

 The most common cause of disease is the transfer of bacteria or fungi from a non-sterile body site to a sterile body site.
 For example, bacteria that normally live in the back of the throat could inadvertently be aspirated into the lungs and set up the possibility of pneumonia.

-Infectious diseases are usually treated by administering oral or intravenous (I.V.) medication.
-Both oral and I.V. therapies are available at Encompass HealthCare & Wound Medicine in our comfortable, outpatient setting.
+Infectious diseases are usually treated by administering oral or intravenous (I.V. or IV) medication.
+Both oral and IV therapies are available at Encompass Healthcare and Wound Medicine in our comfortable, outpatient setting.
 You are able to schedule your appointment, get your medicine, and get back to your life without having to go to a hospital.
-Our outpatient I.V. therapy wing at Encompass HealthCare is a freestanding, outpatient infection and wound facility with hospital-level equipment and treatments without the hospital experience.
+Our outpatient IV therapy wing at Encompass Healthcare is a freestanding, outpatient infection and wound facility with hospital-level equipment and treatments without the hospital experience.

 Infectious Disease (Infection) Symptoms:

 An internal body temperature over 101.5°F or higher is often the first indication of an infection somewhere in the body.
 However, the degree of elevation doesn’t necessarily indicate the seriousness of the infection.
 Higher temperatures can result from a relatively minor infection and vice versa.

 Infections progressively get more painful, red, and swollen.
 They may also have red streaks going away from the infected area indicating the infection is spreading.